pedrogribas/PedroGRibas/README.md

 <h2 align="left">Hi 👋!
-My name is Pedro Ribas, and I'm a fron-end developer, from Brazil.</h2>
+My name is Pedro Ribas, and I'm a front-end developer, from Brazil.</h2>

 ###